 What should I tell my new dentist?

-When anyone (even a dentist) is nervous, there are occasions where the words don’t quite make it out of their mouth as intended and what should be a smooth communication can be significantly less so.
+When anyone (even a dentist) is nervous, there are times where the words don’t quite make it out of their mouth as intended.
+And what should be a smooth communication can be significantly less so.
 Many dental fears are based around experiences in the past and it does help us to know about these.
-For you, the experience no doubt will have a strong emotional element which understandably can lead you to use very emotive words to describe what happened and how it made you feel and it is important to share that.
+For you, the experience no doubt will have a strong emotional element.
+Understandably, this can lead you to use very emotive words to describe what happened and how it made you feel.
+And it is important to share that.

 Disclosing bad dental experiences

-From a dentist’s point of view what we are listening for are the key things that happened that may now make up part of your fear.
-Usually bad dental experiences from a patient’s perspective are made up of a huge range of factors, many of which are unknown to us as your new dentist – particularly if some years after the original event have passed.
+From a dentist’s point of view, what we are listening for are the key things that happened that may now make up part of your fear.
+Usually, bad dental experiences from a patient’s perspective are made up of a huge range of factors.
+Many of them are unknown to us as your new dentist.
 So it is normal that we will want to know about it, but also very likely that we will not pass any instantaneous judgement on your past dental experiences when you tell us.

 Disclosing other traumatic experiences

 Sadly, some patients suffer from dental fear as a result of awful events involving abuse of some form or another in their lives.
 For many, these past experiences are firmly locked away or at the very least are only disclosed in a very high trust environment.
-I could easily say that as professionals, everything that you disclose to us is confidential and simply leave it there, but it does not address the issue of how or when you might disclose this type of information (if indeed you want to).
+I could easily say that as professionals, everything that you disclose to us is confidential and simply leave it there.
+But that does not address the issue of how or when you might disclose this type of information (if indeed you want to).

 Planning ahead and building trust

 For some people, it can be a great help to call and have a chat with another member of the dental team before your visit.
-At Craigentinny, we have several of our nursing team who are happy to do this and it will mean that you already have some connection to the people you will be meeting before you arrive.
+At Craigentinny, we have several of our nursing team who are happy to do this.
+That way, you already have some connection to the people you will be meeting before you arrive.
 Your dental nurse is essentially your advocate within our surgery and so it is nice to arrive having already spoken to someone that you will be meeting.

 I am a genuine believer in making a plan before you do difficult things.
 I know this is not for everyone, but I do think it helps to get your thoughts in order before the situation that you think will be difficult.
 A few notes jotted down in advance too can help if your fear takes over and words are not coming as easily as they normally do.

 So in conclusion, I would encourage you to say what is on your mind.
-Tell your new dentist as much as you are comfortable sharing, an unpleasant reaction is very unlikely in a dental practice that cares for nervous patients and, without doubt, hearing what you have to say will enable your dentist and nurse to provide the best possible experience for you.
+Tell your new dentist as much as you are comfortable sharing.
+An unpleasant reaction is very unlikely in a dental practice that cares for nervous patients.
+Without doubt, hearing what you have to say will enable your dentist and nurse to provide the best possible experience for you.

 © Fraser Hendrie, 2019